ofemjohn/JOB-HUB/README.md

 8. Regularly test your application to ensure all functionalities are working correctly.
 Gather feedback from users to identify areas for improvement and implement necessary updates.

+USER INTERFACE:
+1. Header:
+Place your website logo and navigation menu in the header.
+Include a search bar for job search functionality.
+Add a login/register button for users to access the authentication pages.
+Authentication Pages:

+2. Create separate pages for user registration and login.
+Include forms for users to enter their credentials and select their role (employer or job seeker).
+Add validation for form fields and display error messages if necessary.
+User Dashboard:

+3. After successful login, redirect users to their respective dashboards based on their role.
+Employer Dashboard:
+Display a welcome message or username at the top.
+Include options to manage job postings, view applications, and update company profile.
+Show notifications for new applications or job seeker interactions.
+Job Seeker Dashboard:
+Display a welcome message or username at the top.
+Include options to search for jobs, view application history, and update personal profile.
+Show notifications for application status updates or new job postings.
+Job Listings:

+4. Create a page to display job listings based on search criteria or categories.
+Show relevant job information such as job title, company name, location, and a brief description.
+Include options to sort and filter job listings based on different parameters (e.g., date, location, salary).
+Job Details:

+5. Design a page to display detailed information about a specific job listing.
+Include job title, company name, location, salary, and a comprehensive job description.
+Add an "Apply Now" button for job seekers to submit their applications.
+User Profile:

+6. Create a profile page where users can view and update their personal information.
+Include sections for users to add or edit their contact details, work experience, education, and skills.
+Allow job seekers to upload their resumes and cover letters.
+Provide options for employers to add company information, logo, and job preferences.
+Notifications:

+7. Include a notifications panel or icon that users can access to view their notifications.
+Show notifications for application status updates, new job postings, or other relevant information.
+Enable users to mark notifications as read or dismiss them.
+Footer:

+8. Place footer content at the bottom of each page.
+Include links to important pages, such as home, job listings, about us, and contact us.
+Add social media icons for users to connect with your website's social media accounts.